How to get a Medical Certificate of Cause of Death

 What happens next?

-If you choose a Funeral Director, please contact them once you are ready to do so and they will arrange for your loved one to be collected and brought into their care.
+Once you have obtained a Medical Certificate of Cause of Death, your local Funeral Director will arrange for your loved one to be collected and brought into their care.